Two future kings set to honour Elizabeth at Jubilee concert | Entertainment

 - United Kingdom

-Two future monarchs are set to pay tribute to Queen Elizabeth II at a special concert in front of Buckingham Palace on Saturday, the third day of the Platinum Jubilee extravaganza marking her 70 years on the throne.
+Two future monarchs will pay tribute to Queen Elizabeth II at a special concert in front of Buckingham Palace on Saturday, the third day of the Platinum Jubilee extravaganza marking her 70 years on the throne.

-Prince Charles and Prince William, the queen's son and grandson, are scheduled to address a live audience of 22,000 people and millions more watching on television.
+Prince Charles and Prince William, the queen's son and grandson, are to address a live audience of 22,000 and millions more watching on television.

 The event featuring Alicia Keys and Queen + Adam Lambert will take place in a temporary amphi-theatre built around the Victoria Memorial outside the palace.